-Schools For Refugees (“SFR”), incorporated as a not-for-profit organization in December 2010 by Charlie and Susan Roscoe, provides support in the form of monetary distributions, scholarships and business advice to primary and secondary schools dedicated to educating children of refugee families in Uganda and South Sudan, Africa.
+Schools For Refugees (“SFR”) incorporated as a not-for-profit organization in December 2010 by Charlie and Susan Roscoe, provides support in the form of monetary distributions, scholarships and business advice to primary and secondary schools dedicated to educating children of refugee families in Uganda and South Sudan, Africa.
 The organization’s United States annual tax filing Form 990N and the State of Maine Annual Report are available by comtacting us.

-The first recipient school is the St. Bakhita Nursery and Primary School, a community school located in the Kiryandongo Refugee Settlement in Bweyale, Kiryandongo District, Uganda.
-Kiryandongo was a United Nations-sponsored refugee settlement formed in 1989 and maintained with support from UNHCR until 1997, when responsibility was transferred to the Ministry of Local Government, Office of the Prime Minister.
-Prior to 2010, up to 30,000 refugees from Sudan, along with refugees from Kenya and other African countries, occupied the Camp.
-In 2013 only approximately 3000 Sudanese Acholi refugees remained in the camp.
-By 2016, with the outbreak of tribal violence and political instability in South Sudan, over 50,000 Dinka and Nuer left South Sudan for the relative safety of the Kiryandongo Refugee Settlement in Uganda.
+The first recipient school was the St. Bakhita Nursery and Primary School, then, a community school located in the Kiryandongo Refugee Settlement in Bweyale, Kiryandongo District, Uganda.
+Kiryandongo is a United Nations-sponsored refugee settlement formed in 1989 and maintained with support from UNHCR until 1997, when responsibility was transferred to the Ministry of Local Government, Office of the Prime Minister.
+Prior to 2010, up to 30,000 refugees from Sudan, along with refugees from Kenya and other African countries, occupied the settlement.
+In 2013 only approximately 3000 Sudanese Acholi refugees remained.
+Since 2016, with the outbreak of tribal violence and political instability in South Sudan, over 50,000 Dinka and Nuer left South Sudan for the relative safety of the Kiryandongo Refugee Settlement in Uganda.

 SFR’s secondary goals are to provide scholarships for graduates of St. Bakhita School to attend secondary school and to provide stipends to the teachers and staff so they can continue their own education.
 This access to education will play a key role in their future success.